 If you need any food or drinks while you’re hanging out at Poipu Beach, just across the street is Puka Dog (the best filled hot dogs ever) and Brennecke’s Beach Broiler, which has really good cocktails.
 Stay until sunset or move onto another beach, it’s up to you, but why leave someplace so perfect?

 I hope you’re excited to visit the Garden Island and that you enjoy our Kauai itinerary.
 If you have any questions about planning your visit to Kauai, just let us know.
 Please leave a comment or send us a note.
 We’re happy to help!

-Snorkeling with Manta Rays on the Kona Coast of the Big Island of Hawaii
+6 Beautiful Scenic Drives on the Big Island of Hawaii

 Hilo Travel Guide: Things to Do and Where to Eat on the Big Island of Hawaii